wp-plugins/search-widget/readme.txt

 == Description ==

 Extend the search widget to allow for a variety of filters on which elements of the site should be searched.
+The filters are defined on the admin panel when setting up the widget and cannot be changed by the user.
+The user only sees the standard WordPress search box preceded by a title you enter.

+= Post Filters=

+* Category Slug
+* Tag Slug

+= Page Filters

+* Parent Page ID

+= Development Requests =

 This is currently the initial release and still in active development.
 It is published on the WP directory as a functional plugin but still in its infancy.
 More features are coming soon.